gbdev/gb-asm-tutorial/src/part3/project-structure.md

 <img class="pixelated sprites" src="../assets/part3/img/bullet.png" height="48x">

 These images were originally created in Aseprite.
 The original templates are also included in the repository.
 They were exported as a PNG **with a specific color palette**.
-Ater being exported as a PNG, when you run `make`, they are converted into `.2bpp` and `.tilemap` files via the RGBDS tool: RGBGFX.
+After being exported as a PNG, when you run `make`, they are converted into `.2bpp` and `.tilemap` files via the RGBDS tool: RGBGFX.

 > The **`rgbgfx`** program converts PNG images into data suitable for display on the Game Boy and Game Boy Color, or vice-versa.
 >